Carry On (Fun song): Composition

 "Carry On" has been called "a song about perseverance in hard times", which is supported by a rock-anthem sound written in F major and composed in 12/8 time.
 The song begins with Ruess singing with faint vocals, as he confronts a potential suicide.
 Ruess's quiet vocals are eventually reinforced by a large chorus and band member Jack Antonoff's guitar-playing.
 The narrator takes refuge in a bar alongside his friends, who begin to contemplate the mortality of the people close to them.
 Antonoff delivers a short, 20-second "Slash-type wailing" guitar solo, which appears over two and a half minutes into the song.

 Live performances

 On November 3, 2012, the band was the musical guest on Saturday Night Live, with Louis C.K. as host, and performed this song, alongside "Some Nights".
 They also performed the song at the 2013 Grammy Awards.

 In media

 It is also featured in the HGTV 2013 #LoveHome commercial and in the pilot episode of FX series Legit.
 The song is also featured in the 2013 documentary Bridegroom and the Portuguese telenovela Destinos Cruzados (2013/14).
 A shortened version is performed in the second season of Zoey's Extraordinary Playlist (2021).

+In June 2026, the song was featured in an advertisement for Exdensur.